How ObamaCare Taxes Affect You: New Taxes, Hikes, Breaks, Credits, and Other Changes

 Along with the new law, there are new requirements for reporting.

-- Effective for calendar year 2015, you must file an annual return reporting whether and what health insurance you offered your employees.
-This rule is optional for 2014.
+- Effective starting in the calendar year 2015, you must file an annual return reporting whether and what health insurance you offered your employees.
+This rule was optional for 2014.
 Learn more.

-- Effective for calendar year 2015, if you provide self-insured health coverage to your employees, you must file an annual return reporting certain information for each employee you cover.
-This rule is optional for 2014.
+- Effective starting in the calendar year 2015, if you provided self-insured health coverage to your employees, you must file an annual return reporting certain information for each employee you cover.
+This rule was optional for 2014.
 Learn more.

 - Beginning Jan.
-1, 2013, you must withhold and report an additional 0.9 percent on employee wages or compensation that exceed $200,000.
+1, 2013, employers had to withhold and report an additional 0.9 percent on employee wages or compensation that exceed $200,000.
 Learn more.

 - You may be required to report the value of the health insurance coverage you provided to each employee on his or her W-2 Form.